phthom/IBMCloudPrivate/3-KubernetesLab.md

 In a browser, you'll see a success message.
 If you do not see this text, don't worry.
 This app is designed to go up and down.

-For the first 10 - 15 seconds, a 200 message is returned, so you know that the app is running successfully.
-After those 15 seconds, a timeout message is displayed, as is designed in the app.
+For the first minute, a 200 message is returned, so you know that the app is running successfully.
+After those 60 seconds or so, a timeout message is displayed, as is designed in the app.

 Launch your ICP dashboard: